MatthewMcGonagle/MatthewMcGonagle.github.io/programming/_posts/2018-01-20-RedBlackTreeInsertion.md

 * The parent `P` of node `N` is also red; the red-black structure is damaged and we must fix it.

 So now let us continue with the assumption that we are in the scenario that `P` is also red.
-Let us label the (possible empty) sibling sub-tree of `N` as `A`.
+Let us label the (possible empty) sibling sub-tree of `N` as `Z` (sub-trees on pictures of the level of `P` and `N` will always be labeled with `X`, `Y`, and `Z`).
 So we are in the following scenario:

 ![Parent Also Red]({{site . url}}/assets/2018-01-20-pics/redParent.svg)

 Note that we have colored the lower part of the sub-tree as red and black as we don't know the color of any of the nodes that occur there (if there are any).
-However, the root of `A` must be black (if it exists) so it is colored black.
+However, the root of `Z` must be black (if it exists) so it is colored black.
 We will use a similar convention throughout our discussion.

 Okay, so the problem with our red-black tree is that we now have a red node `P` with a red child `N`.
 Well, this is an easy fix; just color `P` black.
 We do so, but this creates an imbalance in the black nodes.
 So we trade one problem with the red-black structure for another.
 So we are now in the following situation: